 If you have interned at a company where you designed a successful advertisement or marketing campaign, include numbers and information about your accomplishment.
 Prospective employers love to see that you have already worked hard and succeeded with other companies, and this knowledge will make them more inclined to imagine your success at their business as well.

 As you work to get a job with a future employer, there will be a variety of individuals viewing your portfolio.
 Since quality of art and aesthetics are usually subjective, it can be difficult to imagine what someone else might think about a portfolio collection.
 Ask a trusted friend, advisor, or professor to take a look at what you have selected to get another opinion on if the pieces you have chosen truly show off your talent in the best way possible.
 Constructive criticism will play a major role in your career in graphic design, so asking for this early will help you develop as a professional.

 How Fremont Can Help

 The best way to get experience and education with graphic design is to attend a university which offers the degree you are looking for.
-The graphic design program at Fremont College will help you develop your skills in only 15 months, and can be completed entirely online!
+The graphic design program at Fremont University will help you develop your skills in only 15 months, and can be completed entirely online!
 Contact us today to learn more about getting started on your successful future as a graphic designer.

-Get the training you need to become a graphic designer by enrolling in the Multimedia Design program at Fremont College.
+Get the training you need to become a graphic designer by enrolling in the Multimedia Design program at Fremont University.
 The program takes just 15 months to complete, allowing you to earn an associate’s degree and be on your way to a rewarding career in just over one year.
 The Multimedia Design degree program takes place 100% online, convenient for those who have busy schedules and prefer to complete coursework at their own pace.
 Space in the Multimedia Design degree program is limited, so contact us today to start preparing for your future.